mecid/mecid.github.io/_posts/2022-12-07-building-custom-layout-in-swiftui-spacing.md

 Let's start by adding the *spacing* property to our cache.
 It is a perfect candidate to live in the cache because we want to calculate it once when the list of the subviews changes.

+Next, we iterate over the subviews and use the *spacing* property on the *Subview* type to call the *distance* function with the following view as a parameter to calculate the preferred spacing between two views in the horizontal axis.
+We also can measure vertical spacing between views if needed by using the same function with vertical parameter for axis.

 > To learn more about implementing a layout cache, take a look at my dedicated ["Building custom layout in SwiftUI.
 Caching."](/2022/11/29/building-custom-layout-in-swiftui-caching/) post.

 Let's tune the *sizeThatFits* function to respect the spacing between views while calculating the final size of the layout.